dedis/cothority/ocsmgr/README.md

-# OCSmngr - OnChainSecrets manager
+# OCSmgr - OnChainSecrets manager

 This app interacts with the onchain-secrets service and allows for storing encrypted files on the skipchain while only giving the key to registered readers.